lucaduong/Healthcare-Claims---Where-Is-the-Money-Going-/README.md

 # Introduction
-This project analyzes healthcare claims data to understand how medical spending is distributed across members and claim types.
-Using SQL, the analysis identifies high-cost members, breaks down spending by service category (e.g., inpatient, outpatient, emergency), and compares billed versus paid amounts.
-The goal is to uncover key cost drivers and provide clear insights into where healthcare dollars are concentrated within the system.
+This project analyzes healthcare claims data to understand key drivers of medical spending and identify areas where an insurance company may be losing money.
+The dataset includes member information, claim types (inpatient, outpatient, emergency, pharmacy), procedure and diagnosis codes (CPT & ICD), as well as billed and paid amounts.

+The project focuses on identifying the most expensive claim types, high-cost procedures and diagnoses, and members who contribute the most to total spending.
+The goal is to provide clear, data-driven insights that help stakeholders understand where healthcare dollars are going and support better decision-making to improve profitability.

 ---
 # Tools Used